electron/electron/docs/api/menu.md

 Sets `menu` as the application menu on macOS.
 On Windows and Linux, the `menu` will be set as each window's top menu.

+Also on Windows and Linux, you can use a `&` in the top-level item name to indicate which letter should get a generated accelerator.
+For example, using `&File` for the file menu would result in a generated `Alt-F` accelerator that opens the associated menu.
+The indicated character in the button label gets an underline.
+The `&` character is not displayed on the button label.

 Passing `null` will remove the menu bar on Windows and Linux but has no effect on macOS.